yun14u/pisponder/README.md

 sudo ./pisponder.sh
 ```

-This script will work ONLY on _any_ Raspberry Pi.
-Here are the requirements
+This script will work on any Raspberry Pi that has a Ethernet connector (Model B).
+Additional requirements are,
-* Any Raspberry Pi with an Ethernet connector (except for Pi Zero, most Pi have an Ethernet connector)
 * An Ethernet crossover cable
 * An USB to micro-USB cable (to provide power to the Pi).